stijn-dejongh/lovecraft_public_domain/raw_converts/shh.md

 said some terrible caves or burrows lurked.
 Ahead lay sparse grass and scrub blueberry bushes, and beyond them the naked rock of the crag and the thin peak of the dreaded grey cottage.
 Now the ridge narrowed, and Olney grew dizzy at his loneness in the sky.
-South of him the frightful precipice above Kingsport, north of him the vertical drop of nearly a mile to the river&rsquo;s mouth.
+South of him the frightful precipice above Kingsport, north of him the vertical drop of nearly a mile to the river's mouth.
 Suddenly a great chasm opened before him, ten feet deep, so that he had to let himself down by his hands and drop to a slanting floor, and then crawl perilously up a natural defile in the opposite wall.
 So this was the way the folk of the uncanny house journeyed betwixt earth